LA Landlord Advice: How Often Should You Inspect Your Rental Home?

 Move-In and Move-Out Inspections

 The purpose of a move-in inspection is to document the condition of the property before your tenants take possession.
 This is important because when a tenant moves out, you’ll want to be able to charge their security deposit for any damage.
-The only way you can justify those charges is by documenting what the property looked like at the beginning of the tenancy.
+According to this Jacksonville property management company, the only way you can justify those charges is by documenting what the property looked like at the beginning of the tenancy.

 The move-out inspection will allow you to compare the condition of the property at move-out to its condition at move-in.
 Make sure you take a lot of pictures and notes during both inspections.
 It’s also important to remember that you must offer your tenant a pre-move out inspection before the lease ends.
 This gives your tenants the opportunity to fix any problems that may result in their security deposit being charged.